Bifidelity Parameter Estimation Using Conditional Diffusion Models: Numerical Experiments

 The performance of both low- and high-fidelity generative models is evaluated using data ${\bm{y}}_{|\theta = 0.05}$ and ${\bm{y}}_{|\theta = 0.07}$, obtained by solving Eq.~\eqref{eq:viscous_burgers} using $N_{\rm grid} = 800$ with viscosity values $\theta = 0.05$ and $\theta = 0.07$ respectively.
+We again take the discrepancy measure to be the Jensen-Shannon divergence in Eq.~\eqref{eq_js}, and sample using increments of $100$ until the consecutive discrepancy value between KDEs fall below $\varepsilon^{\rm TOL} = 10^{-2}$.
+Under this criterion, we obtain $N_{\mathrm{refine}} = 400$ for the $\theta= 0.05$ case and $N_{\mathrm{refine}} = 300$ for the $\theta= 0.07$ case.
 Results presented in Fig.~\ref{fig:viscous_burgers_example} demonstrate that the low-fidelity model provides an adequate initial approximation of the target density and identifies the relevant parameter domain.
-For both test cases, the Kullback-Leibler divergence between the reference and high-fidelity approximation distributions is of order $10^{-2}$, indicating accurate approximation by the high-fidelity model.
-Table.~\ref{tab:viscous_burgers_timing} presents the computational cost for each stage of the method, demonstrating efficient sampling from the posterior distribution $p_{\Theta|Y}(\theta|\bm{y})$ when compared to the runtime of MCMC.
-The results demonstrate the efficiency of our method in reducing computational costs while preserving accuracy in sampling from the posterior density.
+For both test cases, the Kullback-Leibler divergence between the reference and high-fidelity approximation distributions is of low order, indicating accurate approximation by the high-fidelity model.
+We compare to the baseline procedure using the same number of $N_{\rm refine}$ samples in each case, and can see the ability of the two-step method to more accurately capture the posterior distribution.

+Table.~\ref{tab:viscous_burgers_timing} presents the computational cost for each stage of the method, demonstrating the ability to efficiently sample from the posterior distribution $p_{\Theta|Y}(\theta|\bm{y})$ when compared to the runtime of MCMC.
+The results demonstrate the computational savings of our method while preserving accuracy when approximately sampling from the posterior density.